rahulyadav7418/spotify-clone-html-css/README.md

-# This is the basic To-Do-App.
+# It is the basic to-do-app for learning purpose.